NabeelKhanYYC/udptunnel/README.md

 ### Build Output

-Objects go to `build/objs/` and the final binary is in `build/udptunnel`.
+Objects go to `build/output/objs/` and the final binary is in `build/output/udptunnel`.
+Package files (DEB/RPM) are automatically created in `build/output/` during the build process.

 ### Using the Binary Outside Docker